matique/microfsm/README.md

 Several FSM implementations are available for Ruby.
 Please feel free to use any of them if they fit better to your work.

-The MicroFSM code consists of less than 70 locs.
+The MicroFSM code consists of less than 100 locs.
 No magic, no niceties, just an implementation using Ruby hashes.

-Check the examples directory for more information.

 Installation
 ------------